JTHorn-eng/Uni-admissions-system/README.md

 The system was written in Java using MySQL to store all information and simulates the software development process, from initial conception to having written fully tested software.
 Requirements from a design brief were analysed and modelled using UML diagrams aiding the developers in understanding stakeholders, actors, initial requirements, GUI design and database schema.

-## Useage
+## Usage

+Setup the database locally or on a remote server with MySQL installed (Note that this system requires MySQL 8.0+ to run).
 Ensure Java 8.0+ is installed and download the jar file.